If you go to any of the Gili Islands, you must snorkel!!

 We rented snorkels from our accommodation for 50,000 IDR (or $5 AU, €3.40) and headed to the flawless beach to swim with the fish.

 For the first few minutes I found it hard to breathe.
 Water was getting into my blowhole and my goggles (they were too loose), so it was making me a bit stressed!
 I wasn’t loving the flippers either, so I took them off.

 Luckily, I got over it nice and fast, and became completely enthralled by the amazing sights beneath the waves.

-I can’t even begin to describe what it was like.
+I can’t even begin to describe what it was like to snorkel on the Gili islands.
 There were so many fish and all the colours you could imagine.
 They were patterned, dotted, striped and streaked with luminous colours.
 It was like being in a cartoon.

 It was so enthralling, being in that underwater world.
 The coral swayed seductively in the water as tiny fish made little popping sounds as they nibbled away.
 The way the coral seemed to breathe and dance was almost as amazing as the fish.